André Lotterer: Return with Caterham (2014)

-He replaced Caterham F1 driver Kamui Kobayashi for a one-off race at the 2014 Belgian Grand Prix.
+Lotterer replaced Caterham F1 driver Kamui Kobayashi for a one-off race at the 2014 Belgian Grand Prix.
 He qualified 21st place, in front of teammate Marcus Ericsson, but his race lasted just one lap before a mechanical failure put an abrupt end to his F1 debut.
 He was invited to race again at the Italian Grand Prix, but declined as the team planned to run Roberto Merhi in the car for the first practice session, contrary to his desire to take part in all the available running due to his lack of experience.

 CART and Formula 3000

 Lotterer made a one-off appearance with Dale Coyne Racing in the final round of the 2002 CART Season in Mexico.
 He finished 12th, scoring a solitary point.

-He also took part in a non-championship F3000 event, the Euro F3000 Sprint, at the Bologna Motor Show in December 2002.
+Lotterer also took part in a non-championship F3000 event, the Euro F3000 Sprint, at the Bologna Motor Show in December 2002.
 He drove for the Uboldi Corse SRL team.
-In a field of 12 identical Lola B99/50-Zyteks, Lotterer was one of only three non-Italians (the others being Sven Heidfeld and Phil Giebler), and the only one to reach the Semi-Finals.
+In a field of twelve identical Lola B99/50-Zyteks, Lotterer was one of only three non-Italians (the others being Sven Heidfeld and Phil Giebler), and the only one to reach the Semi-Finals.
 He won the event after beating Fabrizio Gollin in the Final.